zooniverse/community-catalog/README.md

   [Front-End-Monorepo](https://github.com/zooniverse/front-end-monorepo).
   Dependencies are kept at a minimum to make maintenance easier.
 - This repo should be archived after (TODO: INSERT INITIAL LIFESPAN DATE HERE).

+**Auth & Login**
+@shaunanoordin 2023.01.05
+- Unlike many of our earlier CFEs (custom front ends), the Community Catalog doesn't use oAuth for authentication.
+- Instead, the CC relies on the trust afforded across the entire Zooniverse domain.
+If you're on any `*.zooniverse.org` site, you're also logged in to `community-catalog.zooniverse.org`
+- This reason (along with other CORS-related API calls) is why, when testing/developing on local, you need to have `local.zooniverse.org:8080` set up.